• Skip to primary navigation

 Its flavor is defined by the deep coffee notes and the creamy sweetness of mascarpone.

-Both desserts are delightful to dessert connoisseurs, providing a contrast in flavor and taste.
+Both desserts are pleasant to dessert connoisseurs, providing a contrast in flavor and taste - learn the difference with an extract vs flavor explanation to better understand those nuances.

 Layering and Texture